jtrussell/angular-selection-model/README.md

 ### selectionModelType
 Default: `'basic'`

 Supports either `'basic'` or `'checkbox'`.
-When set to basic the directive will look for the first input element in each item (assume it is a checkbox) and update its selected status to match the state of the item.
+When set to checkbox the directive will look for the first input element in each item (assume it is a checkbox) and update its selected status to match the state of the item.